django-cms/django-cms/docs/contributing/testing.rst

 Good code needs tests.

-A project like django CMS simply can't afford to incorporate new code that does not come with its own tests.
+A project like django CMS simply can't afford to incorporate new code that doesn't come with its own tests.

 Tests provide some necessary minimum confidence: they can show the code will behave as it expected, and help identify what's going wrong if something breaks